 Just lean on it ’til it gives up

 My Woodmaster works great.
 It’s really a nice machine.
 But I could see having one of Woodmaster’s double drum sanders.
 I use 80 grit paper the most of the time but it would be nice to have two drums so I could put fine paper on one and coarse on the other.

 My shop is relatively small so I have my drum sander on castors so I can roll it around.
 This 26” model weighs almost 600 lbs.
 That’s a lot of weight.
 You lean on it and start pushing until it gives up and starts rolling!

 When I’ve had questions, I’ve called Woodmaster and I have nothing but praise for your people.
 I talk to your tech guys and they really know their stuff.
 For example, I was trying to figure out how old my machine is so I could get the right parts.
 Your tech guy asked me, ‘Is it tan color?’
 No, I said.
 ‘Well, that means it was built before 2000; that’s when we started painting them with tan powder coat paint.’
 He must have been with Woodmaster a long time.

 I recommend the Woodmaster Drum Sander to other woodworkers.
 I always tell them to choose the model you buy based on the projects you’re making.
 That and do proper maintenance.”

 — John Owens, JO Woodworks, Woodmaster Drum Sander Owner, Texas

-SAVE BIG NOW on Woodmaster Molder/Planers – sale prices, online special
+SAVE BIG NOW on Woodmaster Molder/Planers! – sale prices, online specials

 3 WAYS we can help you!